Embodying Reproductive Justice: What Does It Mean and Why Does It Matter?

 What is reproductive justice?

 Reproductive justice is a framework that highlights the right to control our sexuality, our gender, and our reproduction.
 This right can only be achieved when we all have the complete power and resources to make healthy decisions about our bodies, our families, and our communities.
-This main tenets of reproductive justice include:
+This main tenets of reproductive justice include:- The right to not have children.

 - The right to have children.